pikvm/pikvm/pages/arduino_hid.md

 #   -DHID_SET_USB_MOUSE_REL
 ```

 By default, the firmware works with USB HID and supports dynamic mode switching.
-You can choose one of the other modes by commenting out some lines and uncomenting others.
-For example, you can use a USB mouse and PS/2 keyboard:
+You can choose one of the other modes by commenting some lines and uncomenting others.
+This example to use a USB mouse and PS/2 keyboard:
 ```ini
 ...
 # ----- The default config with dynamic switching -----